 If you want to make career connections online, LinkedIn is the site to go to.
-More than 238 million people worldwide, and four million in Australian,* use the professional networking site.
+The professional networking site has more than 740 million registered users worldwide and 6.5 million in Australian*.
 These connections can provide access to potential employment opportunities, particularly within the ‘hidden’ job market.

 As part of your job seeking strategy, you can use it to find job posts, research job titles and companies, identify people for fact-finding interviews and so on.
 Used properly, a LinkedIn profile is a marketing tool that can sell your personal brand, letting people who may want to work with you, hire you or network know what you can do and how you can help.